 - 3.2.1.
-The academy has identified the following as banned items as it reasonably believes them to be likely to cause harm or disruption.

-- Vapes and electronic cigarettes

-- Lighters and matches

-- Aerosols

-- Energy drinks

-- Chewing gum

-- .

-- 3.2.2.(Children must not have these items in their possession on academy premises at any time when they are under the lawful charge and control of the academy staff e.g. external visits/trips.
+The academy has identified the following as banned items as it reasonably believes them to be likely to cause harm or disruption. - Vapes and electronic cigarettes - Lighters and matches - 3.2.2.
+Children must not have these items in their possession on academy premises at any time when they are under the lawful charge and control of the academy staff e.g., external visits/trips.